 Despite the ubiquity of electronic calendars, many business owners still use — and can’t live without — a physical business planner.
 It’s a good place to write down everything, from meetings and appointments to to-do lists and contact information.
 All of this important information can live in one handy place and the bonus?
 You don’t have to constantly worry about whether your phone is charged or if the internet connection is working to access it.

 But choosing the right planner for your needs takes some research.
 How do you know what kind of business planner is best?
-It’s good to compare factors like sections, format and size to find the one that fits your needs.
+It’s good to compare factors like sections, format, and size to find the one that fits your needs.
 Here are the key types of business planners to consider.

-Beyond having a more traditional business planner or notebook, you may also need a quick and accessible way to view your schedule for the day or week or to jot down tasks you (or your team) need to do.
+Beyond having a more traditional business planner or notebook, you may also need a quick and accessible way to view your schedule for the day or week or jot down tasks you (or your team) need to do.
 Desk calendars or dry erase calendars that can be mounted on a wall are a natural solution for that.

 About the Author

 Kelly Spors is a freelance writer and editor based in Minneapolis.
 She previously worked as a staff reporter for The Wall Street Journal, covering small business and entrepreneurship.